How Port42 works

 Permissions

-Device APIs (terminal, clipboard, file system, notifications) require user permission on first use.
+Sensitive APIs require user permission on first use per port session.
 A native macOS dialog asks the user to Allow or Deny.
-Permission is granted per port session and resets when the port is closed.
+Permission resets when the port is closed.
 No data leaves the device.

 Creating a port